 Naturally, these practices address conversions, not generation per se.
 However, they, too, are invaluable as they conclude the optimisations that lead generation initiates.

 Page design and lead generation

-Finally, let us consolidate all of the above into actionable suggestions toward designing a website that generates leads.
+Finally, let us consolidate the above into actionable suggestions for designing a website that generates leads.
 Each website will differ, but the following suggestions underline universally useful practices.

 #1 Speed and responsiveness versus visual appeal

 As a core tenet of SEO, your design must initially secure speed and responsiveness.
 This holds a twofold benefit, as it both.